rdaum/moor/bf_functions_status.md

 ### Network connections

 These will likely never be implemented.
+But should return, e.g. E_PERM or similar to the caller if attempted.

 | Name                    | Complete | Notes |
 |-------------------------|----------|-------|